Robblodo11/E-Commerce-Business-Metrics-Project/README.md

 * Apply best practices to organize and document your spreadsheet
 * This includes filling in an executive summary, formatting spreadsheets for readability, and reordering sheet tabs
 * Executive Summary
-  * Table of Contents
+  * Results
-    * Brief overview that highlights the synopsis and descriptions of each sheet within the project
     * Conversion Funnel
       * Summarize the findings from the conversion funnel analysis
     * Retention Rates
       * Provide insights from the retention rates analysis
   * Analysis
     * Raw Data
       * Describe the characteristics of the raw data used in the analysis
-  * Conversion Rates
+    * Conversion Funnel
       * Explain the methodology and data used for calculating conversion rates
-* Cohort Analysis
+    * Retention Rates
       * Detail how cohorts were formed, the tracking period, and the method of calculating retention rates
 * Sheet Order Legend
   * Table of Contents
     * Organizes sheets and provides descriptions